rails/rails/guides/source/action_controller_advanced_topics.md

 WARNING: HTTP Basic Authentication is easy to implement but not secure on its own, as it will send unencrypted credentials over the network.
 Make sure to use HTTPS when using Basic Authentication.
+You can also [force HTTPS](#force-https-protocol).

 [`http_basic_authenticate_with`]: https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Basic/ControllerMethods/ClassMethods.html#method-i-http_basic_authenticate_with